Jan-Briddhi-Foundation/bloodbankBackend/README.md

 #### POST Request
 - **Request:**
-    - User data and profile data in the request body.
+    - User and profile data in the request body.
 - **Response:**
     - Returns a success message if the profile is updated successfully.
     - Returns an error message if the provided data is invalid.